nfergu/memalot_examples/src/memalot-examples/sized_cache/README.md

 An AI tool should be able to instrument this code using Memalot, analyse the leak report via the Memalot MCP server, and fix the memory leak.
 For example, [this PR](https://github.com/nfergu/memalot_examples/pull/5) was created by Github Copilot by following this process.

-To get an AI agent to fix this memory leak:
+To get an AI tool to fix this memory leak:

 1. Clone the [memalot_examples repo](https://github.com/nfergu/memalot_examples), or fork it if you're using an AI tool that connects to Github.
 2. Give your AI tool access to the [Memalot MCP Server](https://pypi.org/project/memalot/#mcp-server).